-Hamilton's equations for the pair $(x, p)$ are identical to the 1st geodesic equation, equations (\ref{F-curve1}, \ref{F-curve2}) upon replacing $F$ by $G = a + bF$.
-Thus the $x = X$-component of our geodesic is, following definition \ref{def:x-curves}, an $x$-curve for $G$.
-Seeing the importance of these new polynomials $G$ we make a definition: \begin{definition} The {\it pencil} of the polynomial $F$ is the two-dimensional linear space of polynomials having the form
+Hamilton's equations for the pair $(x, p)$ are identical to the 1st geodesic equation, equations (\ref{F-curve1}) and (\ref{F-curve2}) upon replacing $F$ by $G = a + bF$.
+Thus the $x$-component of our geodesic is, following definition \ref{F-curve1}, an $x$-curve for $G$. \begin{definition} The {\it pencil} of the polynomial $F$ is the two-dimensional linear space of polynomials having the form

-where $a, b$ are arbitrary real constants. \end{definition} What about the remaining components $Y(s), Z(s)$ of our geodesic?
-Using that $H_F = \frac{1}{2} (p^2 + P_Y ^2)$ with $P_Y = p_Y + p_Z F(x) = a + b F(x) = G(x)$ and writing out Hamilton's equations for $Y$ and $Z$ we get
+where $a, b$ are arbitrary real constants. \end{definition} What about the remaining components $y(s), z(s)$ of our geodesic?
+Using that $H_F = \frac{1}{2} (p^2 + P_y ^2)$ with $P_y = p_y + p_z F(x) = a + b F(x) = G(x)$ and writing out Hamilton's equations for $y$ and $z$ we get

 The first equation is equation (\ref{eq:u}) after replacing $F$ by $G = a + bF$.
-The second equation, upon substituting in the first, says that $\dot Z - F(X) \dot Y = 0$, which simply says that $(X(s), Y(s), Z(s))$ is the horizontal lift of the plane curve $(X(s), Y(s)) = (x(s), u_k (s))$.
+The second equation, upon substituting in the first, says that $\dot z - F(x) \dot y = 0$, which simply says that $(x(s), y(s), z(s))$ is the horizontal lift of the plane curve

 Since $\pi_F$ is a \sR submersion, the horizontal lift of any $\R^3_F$-geodesic for $F$ is a geodesic on $J^k$.
-Horizontal lift is given by lifting the plane curve $(X(s), Y(s)) = (x(s), u_k (s))$, which is to say, by equations (\ref{eq:horiz}).
-We have proved \begin{lemma} Every $\R^3 _F$ geodesic is the $\pi_F$-projection of a geodesic in $J^k$ corresponding to some $G$ in the pencil of $F$.
+Horizontal lift is given by lifting the plane curve $(x(s), y(s)) = (x(s), u_k (s))$, which is to say, by equations (\ref{eq:horiz}).
+We have proven \begin{lemma} Every $\R^3 _F$ geodesic is the $\pi_F$-projection of a geodesic in $J^k$ corresponding to some $G$ in the pencil of $F$.
 Conversely, the horizontal lifts to $J^k$ of $\R^3_F$-geodesics are precisely those geodesics corresponding to polynomials in $F$'s pencil. \end{lemma}

-As an immediate corollary to the lemma we get:
+{\bf Remark. } As an immediate corollary to the lemma we get:

-{\sc Proof of Background Theorem.} Take $a =0, b =1$ so that $G = F$.
+{\sc Proof of Theorem \ref{thm:back} (``Background Theorem'').} Take $a =0, b =1$ so that $G = F$.
 The lift of the geodesic in $\R^3 _F$ corrresponding to $G= G$ is a $J^k$-geodesic.
-QED.

-\section{Periods, I}
+\subsection{Periods I}

-.2cm {\bf Notation:} From now on we use $x, y, z$ instead of $X, Y, Z$ for our standard coordinates on $\R^3 _F$. $Y$ was introduced earlier so as to avoid confusion with $y = u_0 = f(x)$ from the very beginning of this article.
-That confusion will not arise as we proceed.